Bank of Maharashtra tops list of PSU lenders in credit growth in Q2 | Business

 As per the analysis, gross NPAs reported by BoM and SBI were 3.40 per cent and 3.52 per cent of their total advances, respectively, in the second quarter.
 Net NPAs of these banks came down to 0.68 per cent and 0.80 per cent, respectively, at the end of September 2022.

-Moreover, BoM has 16.71 per cent Capital Adequacy Ratio, highest among PSBs, followed by Canara Bank at 16.51 per cent and Indian Bank at 16.15 per cent at the end of second quarter of 2022-23.
+Moreover, BoM has a 16.71 per cent Capital Adequacy Ratio, the highest among PSBs, followed by Canara Bank at 16.51 per cent and Indian Bank at 16.15 per cent at the end of the second quarter of 2022-23.

 In the first half of FY23, the cumulative net profit of all PSBs increased by 32 per cent to Rs 40,991 crore.